raspberrypi/documentation/configuration/config-txt/boot.md

 ## enable_gic (Pi 4B only)

-On the Raspberry Pi 4B, if this value is set to `0` then the interrupts will be routed to the ARM cores using legacy mode, rather than via the GIC-400.
+On the Raspberry Pi 4B, if this value is set to `0` then the interrupts will be routed to the ARM cores using the legacy interrupt controller, rather than via the GIC-400.
 The default value is `1`.